singlepagestartup/sps-lite/documentation/docs/metodology/index.md

 By dividing any project into Page-Blocks, you can ensure that each component is given the appropriate attention and that the overall user experience is enhanced.
 Importantly, Page-Blocks should not be seen as mere blocks that can only be located in the main content area but can be used throughout the project.

 This allows for greater flexibility in design and ensures that the user interface is consistent and easy to navigate.
 Furthermore, utilizing variations and inheritance techniques can enable flexible customization of interface parts without breaking the logic of the main project, thereby ensuring that the application is functional and user-friendly..

+### CI/CD

+Implementing CI/CD (Continuous Integration/Continuous Deployment) is crucial for successful product development.
+We choose to utilize CI/CD in our projects for several reasons.
+It allows for faster and more frequent delivery of features and updates by automating the build, testing, and deployment processes.
+This ensures timely release and promotes efficient iteration.
+CI/CD enhances product quality and reliability through automated tests and continuous integration, reducing the risk of bugs and improving the user experience.

+It fosters collaboration and transparency within development teams, keeping all members synchronized and promoting better communication and coordination.
+Furthermore, CI/CD enables the embracing of DevOps principles by automating tasks, encouraging collaboration and continuous improvement.
+In summary, our experience has shown that CI/CD is vital for exceptional product development, enabling faster delivery, improved quality, collaboration, and the implementation of DevOps practices.